paulwakeford/whatiuse/README.md

 ## **Hardware**

-**Laptop**: Macbook Pro 15" 2018 (2.2 GHz 6-Core Intel Core i7, Radeon Pro 555X 4 GB, 16 GB 2400 MHz DDR4 RAM).
+**Laptop**: MacBook Pro 15" 2018 (2.2 GHz 6-Core Intel Core i7, Radeon Pro 555X 4 GB, 16 GB 2400 MHz DDR4 RAM).
 I chose the 15" model for the larger screen space which is handy when working in wide spreadsheets.
 16GB because 8GB is not enough for heavy work.
 16GB may have been a built to order option, I don't remember.
-It is quite heavy though, and I am going to be trialling a 13" Macbook Pro soon to see if that's sufficient.
+It is quite heavy though, and I am going to be trialling a 13" MacBook Pro soon to see if that's sufficient.

 **Charger**: Both the standard 86W Apple charger and a [TOMMOX travel friendly adaptor](https://smile.amazon.co.uk/gp/product/B07QW7QYM2/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) purchased in January 2020.
 I'm always on the lookout for new power adaptors (and batteries) and this is the best bang for buck at the moment.
 I value having USB-C and USB-A charging in one package as it saves me having to use adaptors or docks to charge devices when travelling.
 It is 60W USB-C though (the 75W they advertise includes all ports added together).
 When I next upgrade I'll be looking for a high wattage GaN adaptor but they are mostly US only.